7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Difficulty

-Altitude is not a problem, itโ€™s more of a rolling terrain.
-It is definitely harder hiking than the Camino de Santiago.
-Due to the harder trails, you donโ€™t go as far of distances typically.
+Altitude is not a problem; itโ€™s more of a rolling terrain.
+Hiking is definitely harder than hiking in the Camino de Santiago.
+Due to the harder trails, you donโ€™t typically go as far of distances.
 My average day was 9 miles.

 Lodging